JamaalDavis/AI-Product-Manager-Nanodegree-Program/1- Create a Medical Image Annotation Job/README.md

 ![pneumonia-examples.png](Data_Annotation_Project_Files/images/pneumonia-examples.png)

+## Project Structure <a name="structure"/>

+- *Data_Annotation_Project_Files* directory is the root directory.
+- *images* folder is for example images,
+- *Example_Preview_Layout.html* is given by Udacity as a sample layout,
+- *Instructions_Preview.html* is the data annotation job I've designed using [Appen's](https://appen.com/) platform.
+- *project-proposal.docx* is the project proposal document filled by me.
+- *project-proposal.pdf* is the pdf version of the final project proposal document.
+- *xray_image_data.csv* is the pneumonia dataset.

 ## Notes <a name="notes"/>
 - Most of the parts of this README are directly copied from the Udacity project instructions.

 ## References <a name="references"/>